I’m so grateful I took welding

 "I’m so grateful I took welding; I’ve come so far in my career because the things I was taught in that program.
 WSD teachers: Thank you for your patience and your willingness to teach, even in tough situations."

-Pablo Gonzales, former offender/project manager
+Pablo Gonzales, former resident/project manager

 Other Success Stories that may interest you: